 What we decide to do depends on our will to face the socio-economic challenges involved; the decommissioning process is largely a societal issue and different options involve different costs and benefits, but economics can help to understand better the trade-offs.

-Richard Heard & Graham Shimmield:
+Richard Heard & Graham Shimmield INSITE:

 The timing for a meeting between scientists and industry is excellent as decisions have to be made quite soon.